Home Page

 Who are we?

-The Slipstream Poetry Group was formed about 10 years ago by well known West Sussex poet Ursula Kiernan to meet the need for a local organization where people could meet and share their enjoyment of poetry and at the same time develop their own skills in writing poetry.
+The Slipstream Poetry Group was formed in 1999 by well known West Sussex poet Ursula Kiernan to meet the need for a local organisation where people could meet and share their enjoyment of poetry and at the same time develop their own skills in writing poetry.

 Where and when do we meet?